djangocon/2023.djangocon.eu/_pages/speaking.md

 {% comment %}
 Our Call for Proposals is now closed.
-Decision notifications will be sent by June 24th, 2022.
+Decision notifications will be sent by July 8th, 2022.
 {% endcomment %}

 {% comment %}